 Fees: Bulky waste items (e.g. appliances with CFCs, box springs, mattresses, tires, car batteries, etc.) will still carry their normal charge for disposal, as listed in the current fiscal year’s “Accepted Materials and Rates” sheet from RIRRC (download to the left).
 Bulky waste fees and overage tons will be charged directly to the municipality, for municipally organized cleanups.
 For privately organized cleanups, the group must provide on their authorization form, the information necessary to set up a free account with RIRRC.
 The account may be the group itself if incorporated or may be a member of the group.
 Fees may also be paid at the time of disposal; payment may be in the form of cash, check, money order, or credit/debit card.

 Application/Authorization: Official RIRRC authorization forms for both municipally and privately sponsored cleanups are included with this memo.
 The appropriate form must be must be filled out completely, signed by both the organizer (municipal or private) and the driver, and handed to staff at the scalehouse at the time of delivery.
 Copies of the original form are allowed, but the original text of the authorization form is not to be doctored in any way.
 Simply fill in the required information.
 Doctoring the text of the form or creating any other version of the form will result in loss of eligibility for the municipality or private group submitting it.

-Should you have any questions, I can be reached at 942-1430 ext.
-109. Thank you and good luck in your clean up effort!
+Should you have any questions, please call 942-1430 ext.
+252. Thank you and good luck in your clean up effort!